-- 9.3.1 Development and interference in any way shall not be permitted within Provincially Significant Wetlands. - 9.3.2 New stormwater management facilities shall not be permitted within Provincially Significant Wetlands. - 9.3.3 Except as may be permitted elsewhere in this section, new ponds, new drains and peat extraction shall not be permitted within Provincially Significant Wetlands. - 9.3.4 Notwithstanding Section 9.3.1., public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) may be permitted within Provincially Significant Wetlands provided that:
+- I. Development and site alteration shall not be permitted in Provincially Significant Wetlands. - II.
+No person shall change or interfere in any way with a PSW without a valid permit from the MVCA. - III.
+New stormwater management facilities shall not be permitted within Provincially Significant Wetlands.

-- a) there is a satisfactory completion of an Environmental Assessment under the Environmental Assessment Act; and - alternative locations have been evaluated to the satisfaction of the MVCA, and it has been determined that there is no reasonable location for the infrastructure outside of the wetland; and - c) the interference with natural features and the hydrologic and ecological functions of the Provincially Significant Wetland is deemed as acceptable by MVCA; and - d) it has been demonstrated that the control of flooding, erosion, pollution or the conservation of land will not be affected, to the satisfaction of the MVCA. - 9.3.5 Notwithstanding Section 9.3.1 the following activities may be permitted within Provincially Significant Wetlands provided it has been demonstrated to the satisfaction of the MVCA that the control of flooding, erosion, pollution or the conservation of land will not be affected, and the interference on the natural features and hydrologic and ecological functions of the Provincially Significant Wetland have been deemed to be acceptable by the MVCA.
-Permitted activities include: - a) conservation and restoration projects; - b) development associated with public parks (e.g. passive or low intensity outdoor recreation and education, trail system); - c) flood and erosion control works adjacent to lacustrine or riverine wetlands that are proposed to protect private land, where alternate approaches such as stewardship activities (including intensive naturalization of the riparian zone) are not feasible; - d) repair, renovation or maintenance of existing marine facilities; - e) maintenance of an existing public or private road; - f) replacement, reconstruction or minor additions to existing structures subject to satisfaction of the following factors: - i. the viability of relocating the structure outside the wetland boundary is evaluated and determined to be unfeasible; and - ii. any expected hydrological impacts can be mitigated; and - iii. any expected ecological impacts can be mitigated.
+- IV.
+Except as may be permitted elsewhere in this section, new ponds, new drains and peat extraction shall not be permitted within Provincially Significant Wetlands. - V. Notwithstanding Section 9.3.1., public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) may be permitted within Provincially Significant Wetlands provided that: - (i) There is a satisfactory completion of an Environmental Assessment under the Environmental Assessment Act; and - (ii) Alternative locations have been evaluated to the satisfaction of the MVCA, and it has been determined that there is no reasonable location for the infrastructure outside of the wetland; and - (iii) The interference with natural features and the hydrologic and ecological functions of the Provincially Significant Wetland is deemed as acceptable by MVCA; and - (iv) It has been demonstrated that the control of flooding, erosion, pollution or the conservation of land will not be affected, to the satisfaction of the MVCA. - VI.
+Notwithstanding Section 9.3.1 the following activities may be permitted within Provincially Significant Wetlands provided it has been demonstrated to the satisfaction of the MVCA that the control of flooding, erosion, pollution or the conservation of land will not be affected, and the interference on the natural features and hydrologic and ecological functions of the Provincially Significant Wetland have been deemed to be acceptable by the MVCA.
+Permitted activities include: - (i) Conservation and restoration projects; - (ii) Development associated with public parks (e.g. passive or low intensityoutdoor recreation and education, trail system); - (iii) Flood and erosion control works adjacent to lacustrine or riverine wetlands that are proposed to protect private land, where alternate approaches such as stewardship activities (including intensive naturalization of the riparian zone) are not feasible; - (iv) Repair, renovation or maintenance of existing marine facilities; - (v) Maintenance of an existing public or private road; - (vi) Replacement, reconstruction or minor additions to existing structures subject to satisfaction of the following factors: - a) the viability of relocating the structure outside the wetland boundary is evaluated and determined to be unfeasible ; and

+- b) any expected hydrological impacts can be mitigated ; and - c) any expected ecological impacts can be mitigated.

 Completion of an Environmental Impact Study (EIS) of a scope appropriate to the nature of the feature and the scale of the project may, however, be required at the Authority's discretion to the satisfaction of the MVCA, to identify mitigation and enhancement opportunities.
-Please see the Appendices to this document for information on the content and approach of an EIS or HIS.
+See the Appendices to this document for information on the content and approach of an EIS or HIS.